Getaways & Cranberry Recipes Celebrate Being Thankful With Wickwood In Saugatuck

 Cranberry Cake Recipe

-The humble cranberry pairs well with many flavors that you enjoy at your Thanksgiving and Christmas holiday tables.
-Cranberry with delicious cinnamon makes our taste buds especially happy.
-And, just one sniff of the two together from our kitchen and you are in ‘holiday aromas’ heaven.
-We love to add the warm note of cinnamon to the tangy zing of cranberries in our Cranberry Cake.
-We think you’ll agree that with sugar and spice… and everything nice, this is a great holiday recipe all throughout the holiday season for parties, brunch or as a dessert.
+The humble cranberry pairs well with many flavors that you enjoy on your Thanksgiving and Christmas holiday tables.
+This cranberry recipe with delicious cinnamon makes our taste buds especially happy.
+And, just one sniff of the two together and you are in ‘holiday aromas’ heaven.
+We love adding the warm note of cinnamon to the tangy zing of cranberries in our Cranberry Cake.
+With sugar and spice… and everything nice, this is a great holiday recipe.
+It’s perfect all throughout the holiday season for parties, brunch or as a dessert.
 Serve it with a big dollop of freshly whipped cream and you have the perfect cranberry cake.

 8 tablespoons unsalted butter